Towards a Taxonomy of Software Log Smells: Introduction

-To summarize, the main contributions of this article are: \begin{itemize} \item The definition of a log smell taxonomy containing ten log smells and their facets. \item Mapping log smells and their facets to tools detecting and solving them. \end{itemize}
+In summary, the main contributions of this article are as follows: \begin{itemize} \item The definition of a log smell taxonomy containing nine log smells and their facets. \item Mapping log smells and their facets to tools that repair them. \end{itemize}

-The rest of the paper is structured as follows.
+The remainder of the paper is structured as follows.
 Section~\ref{sec:preliminaries} provides background information on logging.
 Section~\ref{sec:bg-log-smells} introduces the concept of log smell.
 Section~\ref{sec:method} illustrates the study design.
 Section~\ref{sec:results} presents the results, while Section~\ref{sec:discussion} discusses them.
 Section~\ref{sec:threats_to_validity} discusses the threats to validity.
 Section~\ref{sec:related_work} provides an overview of the related work.
 Finally, Section~\ref{sec:conclusion} concludes the paper.